 Employer and industry links

-Students will be encouraged to have part-time jobs and to do work experience in the college refectory.
+You will be encouraged to have a part-time job and to do work experience in the college refectory.

 Jobs and further study

 - NPA Professional Cookery Level 6

 - NC Professional Cookery Level 6